sam-kim99/tacticians_nexus/README.md

 ### In Tactician's Nexus, users are able to:

-* Ability to look up any player's last ten matches using a Riot ID and their proper tag
+* Ability to look up any player's last ten matches using their Riot ID and their proper tag
 * Use the fixed nav-bar to quickly move around the page to their desired location to learn about new features of the Set.
+* Learn about Origin and Class Traits and their different breakpoints
+* Visualize the Champions that belongs to each Trait and learn more about the Champion
-* Click on any Champion to learn more about their abilities, mana cost, and traits
+* Navigate the Champion breakdown by cost and click on any Champion to learn more about their abilities, mana cost, and traits

 ### In addition, this project includes: